cedaro/satispress/docs/Index.md

-# SatisPress
+# SatisPress Documentation

-A WordPress plugin that can generate a Composer repository from installed plugins and themes.
+Generate a Composer repository from installed WordPress plugins and themes.

 ## Why a WordPress Installation?